tung362/RoR2PVP/README.md

 ### Old video example of mod in action (NOTE: a lot has been improved since):
 https://youtu.be/UEWw_pyDfuM

+### Found a bug?
+Want a feature added?:
+Feel free to submit an issue here on my [github](https://github.com/tung362/RoR2PVP/issues)!

 ### Features:
 - **Custom Team PVP game mode**
   - PVP